-Group's financial investments consists of investment in Sukuk, equity investments and investment in funds.
-Sukuk are classified at FVOCI based on the business model in which these securities are managed.
-The management of the Group classifies investment in Sukuk as debt instruments at FVOCI.
-Equity investments are generally carried at FVTPL except for those specific investments for which the Group has made an election to classify at FVOCI.
+Group's financial investments consists of investment in equity instruments and investment in funds.
+Investment in equity instruments are carried at FVTPL or FVOCI based on the business model in which these securities are managed.
 Investment in funds are carried at FVTPL.

-v.
-Venture capital at fair value through statement of income
+vi.
+Venture capital at fair value through profit or loss

-Certain investments in joint ventures held directly or indirectly through venture capital segment are not accounted for using equity method, as the Bank has elected to measure these investments at fair value through statement of income in accordance with IFRS 9, using the exemption of IAS 28: Investments in associates and joint ventures.
+Certain investments in joint ventures held directly or indirectly through venture capital segment are not accounted for using equity method, as the Bank has elected to measure these investments at fair value through profit or loss in accordance with IFRS 9, using the exemption of IAS 28: Investments in associates and joint ventures.

-Venture capital at fair value through statement of income are carried in the consolidated statement of financial position at fair value with net changes in fair value recorded as unrealized gain (loss) in the consolidated statement of income.
+Venture capital at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with net changes in fair value recorded as unrealized gain (loss) in the consolidated statement of income.